infrafast/piwebpool/README.md

 The application default directory is  /usr/share/adafruit/webide/repositories/piweb with a symlink to /var/www/html, listening on 80
 You can change default values in setup.sh file

-1)  as "webide" user (if not existing, please create the user and group), deploy the file in /usr/share/adafruit/webide/repositories/piweb and run the piwebpool install script source setup.sh
+1)  deploy all files in /var/www/html and run the piwebpool install script using command "source setup.sh"

 2) change configuration.php with your db password